 Cross-ups: In games where blocking is achieved by holding "back", a cross-up is a situation where it is difficult to judge the correct direction to block your opponent's attack, such as when attacking while jumping right over the character.
 Needless to say that initially this was just a design oversight, but later it was polished and promoted to another aspect of mindgaming your opponent.

-Ryu's additional moves and supers in the Vs. games (transforming into Ken or Akuma, invisible/explosive/multi-hadoken) are inspired by glitches or modifications created for a pirated edition of the original Street Fighter II's ROM board, dubbed the "Rainbow Edition."
+Ryu's additional moves and supers in the Vs. games (changing movesets to those of Ken or Akuma/Evil Ryu, invisible/explosive/multi-hadoken) are inspired by glitches or modifications created for a pirated edition of the original Street Fighter II's ROM board, dubbed the "Rainbow Edition."
 There, characters could transform into other characters by hitting the start button, and fireballs had variable speed and could have their flight paths be manually controlled or rendered invisible by player input.

 Most of new Ryu's and his friends' moves in Turbo: Hyper Fighting revision of SF 2 was also inspired by those hacks.
 It also featured a faster game speed.